 Several dynamic teachers labored unsparingly to plant a vibrant Rinzai Zen training here in the West.

-Additionally, several other persons have been instrumental in developing our monastery and community.
+These persons have been instrumental in developing our monastery and community.

 Meido Moore Roshi